Dschinghis-Kahn/eveapi/README.md

 ##Features
 - Easy to use
-- Response are deserialized as java beans
+- Responses are deserialized as java beans
+- Errors are presented as java exceptions

 ##Example